 Ghanieie Law has unique experience when it comes to providing post-grant review representation for clients.
 Such proceedings occur before the Patent Trial and Appeal Board (PTAB) and undertaken to review the patentability of a particular patent.

 Our specialized knowledge in the many facets of patent law, as well as the processes utilized by the PTAB, allows our firm the ability to represent both patent owners and challengers in what can be highly technical disputes.

-The American Inventors Protection Act (AIPA) describes that any person or business who invents or discovers new and useful processes, machines, manufacturing, or compositions can seek patent protection.
+The American Inventors Protection Act (AIPA) describes that any person or business who invents new and useful processes, machines, manufacturing, or compositions can seek patent protection.
 It also applies to new and useful improvements to those items falling within these categories.

 The important words here are “novel” and “useful”.
 Useful implies that the invention has a degree of operability in order to qualify.
 Novel means the subject matter is can’t have been previously patented or otherwise already publicly available.
 There are many nuances here that our patent attorneys and agents use to help guide our clients to favorable outcomes.

 Additionally, patents do not apply to laws of nature, abstract ideas, or what are termed “mere suggestions”.
 This means with a new idea, a complete and accurate description for the actual invention will be needed in order to apply for patent protection.